๐Ÿฅ—Intro to Nutrition

 Anthropometric Measurements

-• Height, weight, and circumferences—the most basic and widely accessible nutrition data points collected in virtually every clinical setting
+• Height, weight, and circumferences are the most basic and widely accessible nutrition data points, collected in virtually every clinical setting.

-• Waist-to-hip ratio indicates central adiposity, which correlates more strongly with metabolic disease risk than BMI alone
+• Waist-to-hip ratio indicates central adiposity, which correlates more strongly with metabolic disease risk (type 2 diabetes, cardiovascular disease) than BMI alone.

 Body Composition Analysis

-• Distinguishes fat mass from lean mass—critical because two people with identical BMIs can have vastly different health risks based on composition
+• Distinguishes fat mass from lean mass.
+This matters because two people with identical BMIs can have vastly different health risks depending on their composition.

-• Bioelectrical impedance analysis (BIA) uses electrical current to estimate body water and fat; affected by hydration status, making timing and preparation important
+• Bioelectrical impedance analysis (BIA) sends a small electrical current through the body to estimate body water and fat percentage.
+Results are affected by hydration status, so the patient's fluid intake and timing of the test matter.

-• Dual-energy X-ray absorptiometry (DEXA) provides the most accurate clinical measurement of bone density, fat mass, and lean tissue but requires specialized equipment
+• Dual-energy X-ray absorptiometry (DEXA) provides the most accurate clinical measurement of bone density, fat mass, and lean tissue, but it requires specialized equipment and is more expensive.

 Laboratory-Based Assessment